 Historically, NSW has taken an area-based approach.
 For example, the superseded Growth Centres Development Code (2006) contained a benchmark of 2.83ha per 1,000 people for 'open space and recreation'.
 While the benchmark is framed in the Code as a 'guiding threshold', and is caveated with a note stating 'May be refined through specific studies', the 2.83ha per 1,000 people benchmark has been widely used in open space planning in NSW.
-As shown in Table 4, this benchmark is used in the Blacktown Recreation and Open Space Strategy.
-The Penrith Sport and Recreation Strategy also uses a population-based benchmark of 2.4ha per 1,000 people, plus an additional 1.0ha per 1,000 people for contribution to city-wide parks.
+This benchmark is included in the Blacktown Recreation and Open Space Strategy.
+The Penrith Sport and Recreation Strategy also uses a population-based benchmark.
+It specifies 2.6ha per 1,000 people, plus an additional 1.0ha per 1,000 people for contribution to citywide and 1.0ha per 1,000 people for linear parks.